prototypefund/reproducible-website/_events/berlin2017/agendabrainstorming.md

 permalink: /events/berlin2017/agendabrainstorming/
 ---

+Participants generated a list of topics and questions that they wanted to discuss at the meeting.
+The result of the brainstorming was then taken into account to identify the working sessions that had emerged as the most compelling for those in attendance.

-In this session we individually wrote the following questions on pieces of paper, then sorted them by topic as shown below and then everybody had 4 green dots to mark topics we wanted to further work on.
+Participants individually wrote questions of their interest on pieces of paper, then sorted them by topic as shown below and then everybody had 4 green dots to mark topics we wanted to further work on.

 ### Marketing, etc. 1